 We’ve posted this advice many times before: after a defensive gun use (DGU) don’t say anything to the police.
 OK, you can say “My life was in danger” and “I will be happy to provide a statement after I speak with my lawyer.
 I want to speak to my lawyer.”
 And that’s it.
 We usually come at this topic from the police entrapment point-of-view.
 In other words, the post-DGU po-po will pretend to be your friends to elicit information, ostensibly to help understand your righteous shoot.
 But it’s entirely possible – indeed probable – that they’re gathering information to use against you in a court of law.
 You must assume so.
 And here’s another way of looking at it: everything you know about your DGU is wrong.
 And we know that because the cops know it, too, now . . .

-In their latest email blast, the Force Science Institute revealed the memory-related results of an experimental simulation of an Officer Involved Shooting (OIS).
+In an email blast, the Force Science Institute revealed the memory-related results of an experimental simulation of an Officer Involved Shooting (OIS).

 The unique memory component of the traffic stop study involved 24 of the participating officers, sergeants, and detectives–all randomly selected males, ranging in age from 27 to 54, with up to 31 years on the job.